skip to Main Content

 03

-The youth center staff and secondary school chaplain as they disciple and encourage young people to grow in their faith
+The youth center staff and the secondary school chaplain to have lives of integrity, grow deeper in their faith, and be beacons to the community

 04

-Our health workers – for wisdom, protection and stamina as they minister to the physical and spiritual needs of their patients
+Our health workers – for wisdom, protection, stamina and supplies.
+Pray too for the physical and spiritual needs of their patients

 05